dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### UriLoaderCaching
 This option is moved to UriLoader.CacheEnabled.
 This is still a static property at present as the UriLoader is currently implemented as a static class.

+### UriLoaderTimeout
+This option is moved to UriLoader.Timeout.
+This is still a static property at present as the UriLoader is currently implemented as a static class.